irischin/Simpsons-Flanderization/Flanderization_of_the_Simpsons.md

 Additional Measures of Linguistic Complexity
 ============================================

 In addition to MLU, we can also use other measures of linguistic complexity.
-Here, we'll include four additional measures 1. **Type-Token ratio**, where higher TTR indicates larger amount of lexical variation 2. **Average Word Length** 3. **Average number of syllables per word** 4. **Flesch reading-ease Score** indicates how difficult it is to understand a passage or text.
+Here, we'll include four additional measures:

+1. **Type-Token ratio**, where higher TTR indicates larger amount of lexical variation
+2. **Average Word Length**
+3. **Average number of syllables per word**
+4. **Flesch reading-ease Score** indicates how difficult it is to understand a passage or text.
 The higher the score, the easier it is to understand the text/passage.

 I've written a function called `Char.ling.complex` that calculates these four measures for the character of interest.
-The function takes two arguments: 1. `char.corpus`: the corpus containing all of the character's lines 2. `character.name`: the name of the character (e.g., "Homer")
+The function takes two arguments:

+1. `char.corpus`: the corpus containing all of the character's lines
+2. `character.name`: the name of the character (e.g., "Homer")

 To execute the function properly, you will need the `quanteda` package (which helps calculate the number of syllables) and a list of stop words (roughly, common words like 'the', 'of', 'and' which carry little meaning on their own).